intel/terraform-intel-aws-elasticache-redis/policies.md

 ## AWS Elasticache Redis Policy

-Description: The configured "instance_types" should be Intel Xeon 3rd Generation(code-named Ice Lake).
+Description: The configured "node_type" should be Intel Xeon 3rd Generation(code-named Ice Lake).
 At the time of publication of this policy, Elasticache does not enable any Ice Lake or Intel 4th gen Xeon Scalable processors (code named Sapphire Rapids).

-Resource type: autoscaling
+Resource type: aws_elasticache_replication_group

-Parameter: instance_types
+Parameter: node_type

 Allowed Types